GrapheneOS/hardened_malloc/KERNEL_FEATURE_WISHLIST.md

 Somewhat important and an easy sell:

+* alternative to `RLIMIT_AS` for accountable mappings only
+    * memory control groups are sometimes a better option but there are still users of `RLIMIT_AS` that are problematic for mitigations or simply fast garbage collector implementations, etc. mapping lots of `PROT_NONE` memory
 * mremap flag to disable unmapping the source mapping
     * also needed by jemalloc for different reasons
     * not needed if the kernel gets first class support for arbitrarily sized